-"What is caching? and "how does a cache work? are common questions in computing.
-Caching is a process that stores multiple copies of data or files in a temporary storage location—or cache—so they can be accessed faster.
-It temporarily saves data for software applications, servers, and web browsers, which ensures users need not download information every time they access a website or application.
+"What is caching data? and "how does a cache work? are common questions in computing.
+Caching Data is a process that stores multiple copies of data or files in a temporary storage location—or cache—so they can be accessed faster.
+It saves data for software applications, servers, and web browsers, which ensures users need not download information every time they access a website or application to speed up site loading.

 Cached data typically includes multimedia such as images, files, and scripts, which are automatically stored on a device the first time a user opens an application or visits a website.
 This is used to quickly load the application or website’s information every time the user subsequently opens or visits it.
 Caching is a good solution for the von Neumann bottleneck, which looks at ways to better serve faster memory access.